 The Housing and Community Development Department (HCD) is responsible for programming in the areas of housing, economic development, community grants, neighborhood revitalization, the arts and humanities, and code enforcement.
 Technical support is provided to the City Council, neighborhood organizations, business associations, and advisory boards and commissions.
 Activities of the department include encouraging the expansion of local economic development programming, supporting the development of diverse affordable housing opportunities, and improving the quality of life of residents throughout the Takoma Park community.

-HCD comprises four divisions: HCD Administration, Planning and Development Services, Housing and Community Services, and Economic Development.
-The Arts and Humanities program is housed in Planning and Development Services.
-Code Enforcement is housed in Housing and Community Services.
+HCD comprises six divisions: HCD Administration, Planning and Development Services, Housing and Community Services, Economic Development, Arts and Humanities, and Code Enforcement.